-The ATP, the Grand Slam Tournaments, the ITF and the WTA (each, a "Governing Body" and together, "Governing Bodies") as members of the Joint Certification Programme require a high standard of professionalism from all Certified Officials (National, Green, White, Bronze, Silver and Gold) and all other Officials, (together, "Officials") working at ATP, Grand Slam, ITF and WTA tournament and competitions ("Tennis Events").
+The ATP, the Grand Slam Board, the ITF and the WTA (each, a "Governing Body" and together, "Governing Bodies") as members of the Joint Certification Programme (the "Programme") require a high standard of professionalism from all officials certified as National, Green, White, Bronze, Silver and Gold under the Programme (collectively, "Certified Officials") and all other officials (together with Certified Officials, "Officials") working at ATP, Grand Slam, ITF and WTA tennis tournaments and competitions (each, a "Tennis Event" and together, "Tennis Events").
 All Officials are automatically bound by, and must comply with, this Code of Conduct for Officials ("Code").
 The Governing Bodies shall continue to have jurisdiction over a retired Official under the Code and, as applicable, ATP, Grand Slam, ITF and WTA Tournament Regulations and Codes of Conduct ("Governing Body Rules") in respect of matters taking place prior to his/her retirement.